bhawandeepsingh/funnel_shifter/README.md

 Chisel code for sync_fifo working tested in jupyter notebook The working jupyter notebook cell is pushed under model directory

+There is no scala model sine the module is more about timing and not very datapath intensive.
+So, a scala model may not help much as a proof of concept of the project but will take extra time away from the actual chisel module, will add later if/ when verification requires it.

 Chisel code for funnelshifter is partially complete.
 All simple portions, except those that deal with wrap around are done.
 Portions that deal with wrap around are remaining